Last updated: 10 August 2022

-1.1 The operator of proquo is PROQUO AI Limited, registered in England and Wales with company registration number 09569094, with our London offices at 5a Bear Lane, Southwark, London, SE1 0UH ("proquo"/"we"/”us”).
+1.1 The operator of ProQuo is ProQuo AI International Limited, registered in England and Wales with company registration number 14264902, with our London office MICHELIN HOUSE, 81 FULHAM ROAD, LONDON, GREATER LONDON, SW36RD, UNITED KINGDOM ("ProQuo"/"we"/”us”).
 We are committed to protecting and respecting your privacy.

 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.
 This Privacy Notice is applicable to all those who access the Platform including visitors of the Site, our Clients (as defined below) and their employees, agents, independent contractors and other third parties authorised to use the Platform (“Authorised Users”) which access the Platform.